Flow Configuration Guide¶

 - Scanner Flow Test

-- Check
+- Run

-fsi_HitlCheckpointResulttable for violation records (if any) -
+fsi_HitlCheckpointResultfor any violation records -

 Violation Alert Test

-- Create a test record in
+- Create a test

 -